dfaulken/showoff-images/README.md

 showoff-images is an extension of [showoff](https://github.com/puppetlabs/showoff) for quickly making presentations consisting just of a series of up to 100 images.

+# Installation

+You'll need ImageMagick for the `rmagick` gem to work.
+Showoff doesn't require it, but we do here for the image resizing.

+Pretty much all package managers have one called `imagemagick`.
+I use Homebrew so I can't personally attest to much else.

 # Usage

 Assuming the correct Ruby version, place .png images in the `img` directory, and run: